 - Trading liabilities.
 Report the amount of liabilities from the reporting bank's trading activities.
 Include liabilities resulting from sales of assets that the reporting bank does not own (see the Glossary entry for "short position") and revaluation losses from the "marking to market" of interest rate, foreign exchange rate, equity, and commodity and other derivative contracts into which the reporting bank has entered for trading, dealer, customer accommodation, and similar purposes.
-For those banks that must complete Schedule RC-D, Trading Assets and Liabilities, the amount reported in this item must equal Schedule RC-D, item 15. - Other borrowed money.
-Report the amount from Schedule RC-M, item 5.c. - 17 Not applicable. - 18 Bank's liability on acceptances executed and outstanding.
-Report the full amount (except as noted below) of the liability represented by drafts and bills of exchange that have been accepted by the reporting bank, or by others for its account, and that are outstanding.
+For those banks that must complete Schedule RC-D, Trading Assets and Liabilities, the amount reported in this item must equal Schedule RC-D, item 15. - 16 Other borrowed money.
+Report the amount from Schedule RC-M, item 5.c. - 17 Not applicable. - Not applicable. - Subordinated notes and debentures.
+Report the amount of subordinated notes and debentures (including mandatory convertible debt) (see the Glossary entry for "subordinated notes and debentures").
+Also include the amount of outstanding limited-life preferred stock including any amounts received in excess of its par or stated value.
+(See the Glossary entry for "preferred stock" for the definition of limited-life preferred stock.)